WesVleuten/gitflow/README.md

 ## Branches
 Everytime you start working on a feature of on a bugfix you want to make sure you're not on the master branch.

-WARNING: YOU CANNOT COMMIT CHANGES TO THE MASTER BRANCH
+WARNING: YOU SHOULT NOT COMMIT CHANGES TO THE MASTER BRANCH.

+You cannot push directly to the master branch.

 ### Naming
 When branching out from the master you want to descriptivly name the branch.
 If you're planning on creating a feature your branchname should start with `feature/`.
 And if you're planning on fixing bugs you start with `hotfix/`.
 When in doubt use feature.